OAuth Login for User's Tokens

 # Authentication

-To start the authentication with UKKO.fi for getting the permission and tokens, you'll need to redirect the user to UKKO.fi login portal.
-Redirection should start with a button which says something like "Integrate your Ukko.fi-account".
+To start the authentication with UKKO.fi for getting the permission and tokens, you'll need to redirect the user's browser to UKKO.fi login portal.
+Redirection should start with a button which says something like "Integrate your UKKO. fi-account" or "Login to UKKO.fi and authorise us".

 https://[UKKO_HOST]/login?client_id=[OAUTH_CLIENT_ID]&redirect_uri=https://[YOUR_SERVICE_REDIRECT_URL]&response_type=code&scope=[YOUR_SCOPES]&state=[STATE_GENERATED_BY_YOU]